Premo36/DML2.X/README v2.4.txt

 4)Manage the files loading order
 5)Click on "SAVE PRESET"
 6)Write a name for the preset
-7)Check any additional info you want to save with preset (IWAD, SOURCEPORT, ALTERNATIVE CONFIGURATION, RENDERER  AND COMMANDLINE)
+7)Check any additional info you want to save with preset (IWAD, SOURCEPORT, ALTERNATIVE CONFIGURATION, RENDERER and COMMANDLINE)
-8) Click on "save as new..." if it's a new preset of you want to make a copy 8b)Click on update if you want that any changes you made will be overwrtie the current preset one 8c) Click on "update and play" if you want to update the preset and launch the game right away.
+8) Click on "save as new..." if it's a new preset of you want to make a copy 8b)Click on update if you want that any changes you made will be overwrite the current preset one 8c) Click on "update and play" if you want to update the preset and launch the game right away.

 -HOW TO START FROM LEVEL X